nyuhuyang/scRNAseq-MouseEyes/README.md

 | Rgr   |   0   | 2.596064  | 1.000 | 0.641 | 0         | 0       | Rgr   |
 | Ttr   |   0   | 2.577672  | 1.000 | 0.991 | 0         | 0       | Ttr   |
 | Rpe65 |   0   | 2.555434  | 0.999 | 0.279 | 0         | 0       | Rpe65 |

+The results data frame has the following columns :

+p_val : p_val (unadjusted)
+avg_logFC : log fold-chage of the average expression between the two groups.
+Positive values indicate that the gene is more highly expressed in the first group. pct.1 : The percentage of cells where the gene is detected in the first group pct.2 : The percentage of cells where the gene is detected in the second group p_val_adj : Adjusted p-value, based on bonferroni correction using all genes in the dataset.